turingschool/curriculum/source/projects/sales_engine.markdown

 ### Evaluation Criteria

 This project will be peer assessed using automated tests and the rubric below.
-Automated tests will be available no later than 11:59PM, Monday, March 26th.

 1. Correctness
   * 4: All provided tests pass without an error or crash